Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Applications to the calculations of nuclear energies and radii

 \subsection{Charge density distributions}

-Nuclear charge density distribution can provide more detailed information of nuclear structure, offering an even finer test for chiral Hamiltonians~\cite{PhysRevC.95.034319}.
+Nuclear charge density distribution can provide more detailed information of nuclear structure, offering an even finer test for chiral Hamiltonians~\cite{Lu2019,PhysRevC.91.051301,PhysRevC.101.014318}.
+Such investigations have been carried out for decades also in \textit{ab initio} calculations using a variety of many-body approaches and interactions~\cite{PhysRevC.95.034319,Soma2021-lv,PhysRevLett.119.222505,PhysRevLett.125.182501,PhysRevC.62.014001,Hagen2015,PhysRevC.89.024305,PhysRevLett.113.192501,PhysRevC.96.054007,PhysRevC.111.024314}.
 Theoretically, the nuclear charge density can be calculated by folding the point-nucleon density with the intrinsic form factor of the free nucleons expressed in terms of the Sachs and Pauli form factors, see Refs.~\cite{PhysRevC.1.1260,Soma2021-lv,PhysRevC.103.054310} for details of the calculation.

 In this work, we focus on the charge densities of two representative closed-shell nuclei, ${}^{16}\mathrm{O}$ and ${}^{40}\mathrm{Ca}$, whose experimental charge densities have been well measured.
 The converged calculations are performed using the single-reference IMSRG with $e_{\mathrm{max}}=14$, $E_{3\mathrm{max}}=24$ and an optimal HO frequency of $\hbar \Omega=16$ MeV.
 In both nuclei, charge density distributions calculated using 2NF(local)+3NF(lnl) are in excellent agreements with experimental data, while the densities obtained by 2NF(local)+3NF(local) are significantly larger than data in the central region of the nuclei, as shown in Fig.~\ref{fig:density}.
+The poorer description of the interior charge density obtained with the local 3NF may be attributed to the fact that local regulators are typically harder than their nonlocal counterparts, which may induce stronger short-range correlations~\cite{HEBELER20211}.
+The hybrid lnl regulator, by incorporating an additional nonlocal Gaussian factor, softens the short-range correlations, which results in a decrease in the interior density and an increase in the exterior density, thereby leading to an increased radius.
 Experimental measurements of nuclear charge density distribution remain a frontier area of nuclear physics studies~\cite{10.1093/ptep/pts043,PhysRevLett.118.262501,ANTONOV201160}.
 Theoretical calculations of density distribution based on the first principles can provide deep insights into nucleon-nucleon interactions.